HaneulKim214/Sustineo/README.md

 ## Sub-agent: Document Processor
 ![others/RAG.png](others/RAG.png)

-RAG system that robustly handles PDFs whether it is scanned or text-based.
+RAG system that robustly handles PDFs no matter whether data is scanned or text-based.
 It processes tabular data and pdfs then perform appropriate chunking before embedding.
-Each source is created into separate vector database for faster lookup and to provide reference.
+Each source generates separate vector database for faster lookup and reference.
 Additionally, each chunk has metadata containing its source and location from the source text so that users can double check for hallucinations.

 ## 🎯 Features